Comal River Recreation Information

 Comal River Hours and Parking

-Hours of Operation: The Comal river is currently open, we only close it for public safety issues or during times of high water.
-The entrance and exit access points are open daily from 6 a.m. to midnight.
+Hours of Operation: The Comal river is currently open for recreation, we only close it during times of high water or for public safety.
+Access points are open daily from 6 a.m. to midnight.

 Parking: River Outfitters typically have on-site or no charge parking with shuttle services provided.